roym899/abandoned_bag_detection/README.md

 ```bash
 source run_finetuned_model.sh
 ```
-If you don't plan to run the training, can use the weights of our trained model to run the demo derictly by running the `run_trained_finetuned_model.sh` bash script, i.e.,
+If you don't plan to run the training, can use the weights of our self trained model to run the demo derictly by running the `run_trained_finetuned_model.sh` bash script, i.e.,
 ```bash
 source run_trained_finetuned_model.sh
 ```